ivcained/ectoplasm-contracts/README.md

 ## 🏗️ Architecture

-The DEX consists of four main components:
+The DEX consists of 4 main components:

 ### 1. Factory Contract (`dex::factory::Factory`)
 The Factory is responsible for creating and managing trading pairs.